 What is Scuba Diving?

-In 1943, Emile Gagnan, a french engineer and Jacques-Yves Cousteau developed a crude prototype for the ‘Aqua-Lung’.
-The Aqualung was a scuba twin hose open-circuit unit where cylinders filled with compressed air carried on the back could be inhaled through a demand regulator and then exhaled into the water adjacent to the tank.
-This was the first commercially successful scuba unit.
 Over the years, Cousteau continued to modify and improve the breathing device to allow him to remain underwater for longer periods of time.
 The Aqua-Lung evolved into the modern scuba equipment of today and has become the standard used worldwide.
-It is recognized as one of the most important inventions of the 20th Century.
+Also, it is recognized as one of the most important inventions of the 20th Century.

-Scuba diving has come a long way since it’s beginnings.
+In conclusion, scuba diving has come a long way since it’s beginnings.
 It is no longer an activity just for military or specialized groups.
-Dive training agencies formed in the beginning of the 20th century to prepare aware and responsible divers through education.
-The educational materials available today are cutting edge, dynamic and interactive, from recreational sports diving to specialized diving situations, making this amazing sport available to almost everyone.
-As sport diving and technical diving are recognized as carrying a degree of risk and responsibility not normally associated with other recreational sports, scuba diving is a highly regulated industry with standards and procedures.
-Instructors of all associations must follow highly meticulously crafted courses with regards to theories and techniques involved in teaching scuba diving as a whole.
+Dive training agencies formed in the beginning of the 20th century to prepare aware and responsible scuba divers through education.
+The educational materials available today are cutting edge, dynamic and interactive, from Recreational Diving to Technical Decompression Diving, making this amazing sport available to almost everyone.

 As well, scuba equipment has come a long way.
 Science and technology has allowed for safer equipment and comfort.
 It is now available in different sizes and colors with amazing safety features.
 This is excellent because it allows everyone from 10 years and up to scuba dive!

 Becoming a scuba diver is a wonderful Underwater World Adventure!